-- Students should meet with faculty adviser to select courses to be taken - Students must confirm schedules and pay fees in the Cashier's Office.
+- 1. Students should consult with faculty adviser to select courses to be taken. - 2.
+Students must confirm schedules and pay fees in the Cashier's Office.

 Registration procedures are outlined in the class schedule for each session.

 FEES & OTHER EXPENSES